 Why choose porcelain crowns from a cosmetic dentist?

 In the Before photo below, you can see a porcelain bridge on the patient’s four upper front teeth.
 The crowns look bulky, opaque, and are rounder than his natural teeth.
 Dr. Azarbal replaced the bridge to give the patient a better fit, and the new porcelain crowns beautifully match the shape, color, and translucency of his natural teeth.

-Dr. Azarbal participates in over 100 hours of training each year so that he can provide you with aesthetically pleasing dental restorations.
+Dr. Azarbal participates in many hours of training each year so that he can provide you with aesthetically pleasing dental restorations.
 He is also an adjunct faculty member of the Herman Ostrow School of Dentistry of USC, where he teaches others how to make dental restorations as lifelike as possible.
 It is the skill and artistic eye of a cosmetic dentist like Dr. Azarbal that produce results similar to what you see pictured above—a beautiful, complimentary match to your natural teeth.